Scout Taylor-Compton: 2007–2010: Halloween and breakthrough

 In 2007, Taylor-Compton joined the cast of ABC's Friday Night Live.
 The same year, she starred in the drama Tomorrow is Today and the horror film Wicked Little Things.
 Tomorrow is Today features Taylor-Compton as Julie Peterson, a girl who saves the life of and befriends a hapless drifter.
 The film won over six awards at various festivals which included the California Independent Film Festival, the Garden State Film Festival, Method Fest Independent Film Festival, and the Rhode Island International Film Festival.
 She won "Best Actress" for her performance in the film at the Method Fest Independent Film Festival.
 Wicked Little Things was one of the films featured in After Dark's 8 Films to Die For and saw Taylor-Compton star as Sarah Tunny.
 Following these films, she appeared in Standoff and Close to Home.

-In 2007, Taylor-Compton appeared in the film An American Crime which told the true story of suburban housewife Gertrude Baniszewski, who had kept a teenage girl locked in the basement of her Indianapolis home in 1965.
-Taylor-Compton then returned to the horror genre as Laurie Strode in Rob Zombie's remake of the classic Halloween.
+In 2007, Taylor-Compton appeared in the biographical crime film An American Crime, which recounted the real-life murder of Sylvia Likens (portrayed by Elliot Page), a teenage girl who was kept a prisoner in the basement of an Indianapolis mother Gertrude Baniszewski (portrayed by Catherine Keener) and ultimately murdered in 1965.

+Taylor-Compton returned to the horror genre as Laurie Strode in Rob Zombie's 2007 remake of the classic slasher film Halloween (1978).
 She endured a long audition process, but as director Zombie explains, "Scout was my first choice.
 There was just something about her; she had a genuine quality.
 She didn't seem actor-y."